STOP Fire video

 - T – Turn off or extinguish all fuel burning appliances if safe to do so.

 - Never tamper with internal fire mains (dry or wet riser) inlets on landings.
-These provide water to Firefighters when there is an emergency.

-- Never park or block access to high-rise flats.
+- Never park or block access to high rise flats.
 Access roads are designed so that fire appliances can get as close as possible to fight fires.

-In the event of a fire:
+In the event of a fire

 - If you stay put, you should still call 999 for advice and to ensure attending crews have been notified.
+Keep doors closed and move towards an open window.

 - If there is a lot of smoke in your flat, crawl along the floor where the air is clearer.